Skip to main content

 • Support you through the process of speaking to another organisation listed above and/or

 • Put a plan in place to keep you safe on campus.
-This could include, if appropriate, supporting you to make a formal complaint should the person you are reporting be another student or a member of staff – link to disciplinary processes here and/or
+This could include, if appropriate, supporting you to make a formal complaint should the person you are reporting be another student or a member of staff – and/or

-• Offer you a Counselling and Mental Health STAR appointment – link to STAR appointment info and/or
+• Offer you a Counselling and Mental Health STAR appointment – and/or

 • Offer support, if necessary, with your accommodation